blbadger/blbadger.github.io/vision-transformers.md

 a' = \underset{a}{\mathrm{arg \; max}} \; z^l(a, \theta)
 $$

-Finding the exact value of $a'$ can be very difficult for non-convex functions like hidden layer outputs, so instead we perform gradient descent on an initially randoim input $a_0$ such that after many steps we have an input $a_g$ that approximates $a'$ in that the activation(s) of component $z_l$ is maximized subject to certain constraints.
+Finding the exact value of $a'$ can be very difficult for non-convex functions like hidden layer outputs, so instead we perform gradient descent on an initially random input $a_0$ such that after many steps we have an input $a_g$ that approximates $a'$ in that the activation(s) of component $z_l$ is maximized subject to certain constraints.
 The gradient here is the tensor of partial derivatives of the $L_1$ metric between a tensor with all values equal to some large constant $C$ and the tensor activation of the element $z^l$

 $$
 g = \nabla_a (C - z^l_f(a, \theta))